Azure/azure-search-vector-samples/demo-python/readme.md

    BLOB_CONTAINER_NAME=YOUR-BLOB-CONTAINER-NAME
    ```

-## Run the Code
+## Run the code

 Before running the code, ensure you have the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) installed in Visual Studio Code.

-To run the code, navigate to the `code` folder and open the `azure-search-vector-python-sample.ipynb` file in Visual Studio Code and execute the cells by clicking the "Run" button or pressing Shift+Enter.
+To run the code, navigate to the `code` folder and open the `ipynb` file in Visual Studio Code and execute the cells by clicking the **Run** button or pressing Shift+Enter.

-## Output

-The code writes the `input_data` with the added embeddings to the _docVectors.json_ file in the `output` directory.
-The embeddings can be uploaded to an Azure AI Search index using the 2023-10-01-preview API version of the [Add, Update, or Delete Documents REST API](https://learn.microsoft.com/rest/api/searchservice/preview-api/add-update-delete-documents).
-Next, you can perform multiple query experiences such as pure vector search, vector search with metadata filtering, hybrid search, and Hybrid Search with Semantic Reranking, Answers, Captions, and Highlights powered by Microsoft Bing.

 ## Troubleshoot errors